naomi-ola/naomi-ola/README.md

 Data Analyst👩🏾‍💻📊
 ------------

 I’m a creative Data Analyst with a Bachelor of Arts (Hons) in Business and Marketing.
-I'm currently looking for a dynamic role where I can utitlise my skills to drive business decisions (particularly within marketing and commercial environments).
+I'm currently looking for a dynamic role where I can utilise my skills to drive business decisions (particularly within marketing and commercial environments).
 I enjoy turning raw data into clear, actionable insights and continuously developing my technical and analytical expertise.

 Through my degree and ongoing bootcamp, I’ve developed hands-on experience working with real-world datasets using: